berkeley-scf/tutorial-using-bash/shell-programming.md

 We've covered most of what you are likely to need to know about the shell.
-I tend to only use bash scripts for simple tasks that require only a few lines of bash commands and very little control flow (i.e., conditional statements, loops).
+I tend to only use bash scripts for simple tasks that require only a few lines of bash commands and limited control flow (i.e., conditional statements, loops).
 For more complicated OS tasks, it is often preferable to use Python.
-You can also do a fair amount of what you need from within R using the `system()` function.
-This will enable you to avoid dealing with a lot of shell programming syntax (but you'll still need to know how to use standard UNIX commands/utilities, wildcards, and pipes to be effective).
+(You can also do a fair amount of what you need from within R using the `system()` function.)
+This will enable you to avoid dealing with a lot of shell programming syntax.
+But you'll still need to know how to use standard UNIX commands/utilities, wildcards, and pipes to be effective.